- Start Here

 The Maryland Charity Campaign is another workplace charitable-giving program that offers state employees the opportunity to contribute to charities they support.
 The United Way of Central Maryland serves as the Operating Agency.
 The donor designation number for National Capital Area Council is #2990.

-These workplace giving campaigns allow a donor to make a contribution to the charities of his/her choice.
-In many cases, NCAC only receives donations that are specifically designated by a benefactor.
-Many corporations match gifts that are made by their employees to the Boy Scouts.
+Workplace giving campaigns allow a donor to make a contribution to the charity of his/her choice through their place of work.
+This can be done through a one-time donation, re-occurring payroll deductions, matching gifts or volunteer hours.
+In many cases, corporations will match gifts that are made by employees to the National Capital Area Council, Boy Scouts of America.
 Some companies even give financial contributions on behalf of the time you give as a volunteer.
-This means that for each hour you volunteer, your employer may donate money to the Boy Scouts of America.
-Listed below are some companies who currently support NCAC through employee matching gift or volunteer hour programs.
+This means that for each hour you volunteer, your employer may donate money to the Scouts!

 · BAE Systems